RancidDax/namazu.tools/top.md

 {: .note }
 > If solved correctly, 6 players will have 1 stack of **Spark of Hope**.

-Omega-M will then do another tank buster which the OT will invuln, before casting:
+Omega-M will then do another **Solar Ray** tank buster which the OT will invuln, before casting:

 ### Run: Dynamis (Sigma Version)